 History of the Student Loan Repayment Program at the SEC

-The road to the Student Loan Repayment Program began back in the 1990s, when NTEU’s national Legislative Department won legislation in Congress affording the Office of Personnel Management (OPM) a wide range of recruitment and retention flexibilities that they could offer federal agencies, including student loan forgiveness.
+The road to the Student Loan Repayment Program (SLRP) began back in the 1990s, when NTEU’s national Legislative Department won legislation in Congress affording the Office of Personnel Management (OPM) a wide range of recruitment and retention flexibilities that they could offer federal agencies, including student loan forgiveness.
 Subsequently, NTEU's Legislative Department worked closely with OPM to ensure the issuance of regulations giving this discretionary authority to federal agencies.

 The SEC, however, did not opt to create a student loan forgiveness program until NTEU commenced its representation of SEC employees.
 Shortly after employees voted NTEU to serve as their exclusive representative at the SEC, the union negotiated the current program at the agency in its first Collective Bargaining Agreement back in 2002.
 The basic program may be found in Article 25 of the Collective Bargaining Agreement.